Posted On: April 3, 2025

 How To File Your Taxes as A Real Estate Agent

-Below, we'll review the filing methods most real estate agents use when they file as sole proprietors, so you'll know what's what when tax time comes.
+Below, we'll review the filing methods most real estate agents use when they file as sole proprietors so you'll know what's what when tax time comes.

-Are You Self-Employed or An Employee?
+Determine if You Are Self-Employed or An Employee

 Employed Agents